 - Our menopause and the workplace page which has information and offers practical guidance for NHS organisations on improving workplace environments, examples of good practice, case studies, and extensive signposting to resources.

-- The Health, Safety and Wellbeing Partnership Group’s (HSWPG) Menopause at work guidance which was developed in partnership with trade unions and management side to help organisations support the workforce, help line managers support their staff and support employees to look after themselves.
+- The Health, Safety and Wellbeing Group’s (HSWG) menopause at work guidance which was developed in partnership with trade unions and management side to help organisations support the workforce, help line managers support their staff and support employees to look after themselves.

 - Our health and wellbeing conversations guidance for line managers to help them hold confident, skilled and sensitive conversations with colleagues, particularly useful when discussing the menopause with those directly and indirectly affected by the menopause.

 - NHS Employers' flexible working web pages which includes useful information and resources surrounding flexible working options to help conversations when supporting those impacted by the menopause.

 - Watch the CIPD's let's talk menopause webinar to see how you can best support colleagues managing menopausal symptoms.

 - Pausitivity's support pack containing conversation at work guidance, symptom sorted and further signposting.

 - The Society of Occupational Medicine guidance on menopause and the workplace which tackles the occupational aspects of menopausal symptoms.

 - A useful blog entitled What is the Non-Binary Experience of Menopause? written about the menopause from a non-binary perspective.